Sierra-Alpha/desert/docs/project-report.md

 was taking on cloud and IoT.
-It seemed a Docker container that could run on all machines that housed the emacs/spacemeacs configuration that suited me was the answer, there were some initial hurdles, such as getting a GUI on a container you can read on to learn more about the probelms faced and their solutions.
+It seemed a Docker container that could run on all machines that housed the emacs/spacemeacs configuration that suited me was the answer, there were some initial hurdles, such as getting a GUI on a container you can read on to learn more about the problems faced and their solutions.

 ### Problem Statement